 Besides, unlike sunken ships, dungeons, buried treasures, and underwater ruins, strongholds do not have a particular pattern or distinctive surface-level characteristic that would make them easier to spot.

 However, you can attempt a browser seed-oriented finder app as an alternative method to find strongholds.

-This type of app also works to find woodland mansions.
+This type of app also works to find other structures.

 Access the stronghold finder website and fill in the blanks requiring information about the Minecraft’s world seed you’re in.
 Then, look at the site’s coordinates table and use the X, Y, and Z values provided to find the nearest stronghold’s location.

-Traveling to the coordinates would make you stumble upon the stronghold.
+Traveling to the coordinates will help you find the structure.